AlexAplin/nndownload/README.md

 ## Disclaimers
 - If you do not have a [premium account](https://secure.nicovideo.jp/secure/premium_detail/), you may download low quality videos during economy mode hours (typically 12 PM - 2 AM JST) or during other periods of high traffic.
-- When downloading without a login (using -g/--no-login), Flash videos (some video IDs starting with "nm") may not be available for download or will only be available in a lower quality.
+- When downloading without a login (using -g/--no-login), some videos may not be available for download or may only be available in a lower quality.
 - Running multiple download sessions on the same connection may lead to temporary blocks or throttling.
 - These functions are not currently supported:
   - Downloading Niconama timeshifts